robbintt/thenews/README.md

 ### The News!

 Keep up to date with the world.
 Get reddit's top 100 posts delivered to your inbox in an orderly fashion on the schedule you prefer.
+Scheduler not provided.
+Use cron.

 Caveat Emptor - This is a quick script.
 It is extremely sensitive and will break if anything changes.
 If it proves useful, it will improve.